awsdocs/amazon-opensearch-service-developer-guide/doc_source/learning-to-rank.md

 }
 ```

-In the above example, the first feature doesn’t have a feature value because the keyword “rambo” doesn’t appear in the title field of the document with ID equal to 1368\.
+In the previous example, the first feature doesn’t have a feature value because the keyword “rambo” doesn’t appear in the title field of the document with an ID equal to 1368\.
 This is a missing feature value in the training data\.

-### Step 5: Create a Training Dataset<a name="ltr-example-es"></a>
+### Step 5: Create a Training Dataset<a name="ltr-example-es5"></a>

 **Note**
 You must perform this step outside of Amazon Elasticsearch Service\.